alvstrid/BudgetCalculator/README.md

 * [Technologies](#technologies)

 ## Current state
-The database is working and you can add items.
-All fields for adding/updating expenses are working.
-Also you can add your income and the application calculates your remaining money after substracting all expenses.
+The database is working and you can add/delete/update expenses.
+You can add your income and the application calculates your remaining money after substracting all expenses and refreshes the barchart with the total sum you spent on each category.

 ------